-The children have been in foster care 12 months.
-The children were removed due to Ms. Smith's unresolved mental health issues (borderline personality disorder, possibly with PTSD,) substance abuse disorder (marijuana and cocaine,) and improper supervision, all of which standing alone or in combination impair her ability to keep the children safe.
+The children have been in foster care 14 months.
+The children were removed due to Ms. Smith's unresolved mental health issues (borderline personality disorder, possibly with PTSD,) substance abuse disorder (marijuana and cocaine,) and improper supervision.

 Mr. Chance got involved with drugs in high school and was in and out of jail until finally getting sent to prison for two years, the last part of which was spent in what Judge Jones concluded was RSAT.
 He got out of prison 6 months ago and found out Lacey was his daughter.
 Justin's father is unknown, despite diligent efforts to identify him.